|Duke of Cumberland|

 In 1956, there were at least 400 people (mostly German) who were able to reap the benefits of this ruling.
 Not only could they obtain British passports, as British nationals they were able to sue the Soviets and others for the loss of property during and after the second world war.

-The present prince of Hanover has the right to petition Parliament for the restoration of Cumberland peerage.
-In the 1990s, after several German magazines claimed he would apply for the peerages, Prince Ernst August issued a statement denying the stories.
-He said he would not petition Parliament for restoration.
+The present Prince of Hanover (Ernst August) has the right to petition Parliament for the restoration of Cumberland peerage.
+In the 1990s, after several German magazines claimed he would seek reinstatement of the British peerages, Prince Ernst August issued a statement denying the stories.
+He said he had no plans to petition Parliament for restoration.

-Although the late Ernst Leopold Prinz of Saxe-Coburg and Gotha (eldest son of Prince Johann Leopold, who was himself the eldest son of Carl Eduard), called himself Herzog von Albany, he was never eligible for inheritance.
-His eldest son, Prince Hubertus, has no interest in pursuing the title, although in reality he has no rights to the title.
-Neither Johann Leopold nor his younger brother, Prince Friedrich Josias, applied for permission to marry, according to the Royal Marriages Act which means their male descendants are not eligible for the title.
-The titles reverted to the Crown following the death of Prince Friedrich Josias in 1998.
+Although the late Ernst Leopold Prinz of Saxe-Coburg and Gotha (eldest son of Prince Johann Leopold, who was himself the eldest son of Carl Eduard), called himself Herzog von Albany, although he never made an official petition to the British Parliament.
+His eldest son, Prince Hubertus, has no interest in pursuing the title.

 Prince Ernst August and his siblings have received permission to marry from the the British Sovereign.
 He ceased to be a British dynast following his marriage to Princess Caroline of Monaco, a Roman Catholic.
 Their only daughter, Princess Alexandra, was baptised as a Lutheran.
 When Ernst August's younger sister, Alexandra, married Prince Andreas of Leiningen, she wore the Hanover bridal crown, a loan from Queen Elizabeth II.

-The Cumberland peerages are in abeyance.
-The Albany peerages are extinct as is the Taafe viscountcy, which cannot be recreated as Taaffe was in the Irish peerage.
+The Cumberland and Teviotdale and Albany peerages are in abeyance.
+The Taafe viscountcy is extinct, and cannot be recreated as Taaffe was an Irish peerage.

 The 1953 edition of Burke's Peerage and Baronetage has an essay on this topic.